friendly-bits/geoblocker-bash/README.md

 10. validate_cron_schedule.sh
 11. check_ip_in_ripe.sh

+The scripts intended as user-facing are the -install, -uninstall, -manage and check-ip-in-ripe scripts.
+All the otherscripts are there to support the user-facing scripts, although they can be run by the user as well.

 **The -install script**
 - Creates system folder structure for scripts, config and data.
 - Copies all scripts included in this suite to /usr/local/bin